dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 1.2 - More than one kind of object, so more than one kind of material

 Most of the time I do very much use mesh objects, but there are also line and point objects as well that can be used as a way to display some content.
 For this example then I am creating a mesh and using the basic material for the mesh.
 This will often result in just a solid mass of color in the canvas when just used with the color option and nothing else.
-There is of course using a texture as a way to show some depth with this kind of material, but another way would be to add points, lines or both in this case as child objects of the mesh.
+There are ways of dealing with this such as using a texture as a way to show some depth with this kind of material, but another way would be to add points, lines or both in this case as child objects of the mesh which is the main focus of this demo.

 When it comes to using a line I must use the LineBasicMaterial or the LineBasicMaterial.
 When it comes to points there is just the point material alone that can be used to add style to these kinds of objects.
 There are some options that are just for each kind of material alone.
 For example the size option is just for points, and the lineWidth options is just for lines.
-However there are common options as well such as color in this example.
+However there are common options as well such as color in this example that are gained from the common base material class.

 ```js
 //-------- ----------